Children orphaned and abandoned due to civil war, extreme poverty, natural disaster and pandemics are the world’s most vulnerable citizens.

-Children were able to enjoy a safe and happy childhood with their biological families
+Children enjoyed a safe and happy childhood with their biological parents

-SOS families worldwide thrived in our SOS Children’s Villages
+SOS families worldwide thrived in our 571 unique SOS Children’s Villages

 Children cared for in SOS Children's Villages

-Vulnerable children and their families supported through our programmes
+Vulnerable children and their families benefited from our programmes in 125 countries

 Health services were provided to at-risk children and families